Thrive or Dive: Why the Difference Between Revenue vs. Profit Matters

 FAQs

-Gross sales are your full sales total before any deductions.
-Net sales subtract things like discounts, accrued revenue, and refunds.
+Gross sales is your full sales total before any deductions.
+Net sales is the result of subtracting things like discounts, accrued revenue and refunds.

 ARR is the yearly version of monthly recurring revenue (MRR).
-It’s a key growth metric for SaaS companies and helps with forecasting revenue and securing funding.
+It’s a key growth metric for SaaS companies, and it helps with forecasting revenue and securing funding.

 Not exactly.
 Revenue is the total from all your sales.
-Total income might also include non-operating revenue, like investments.
+Total income might also include non-operating revenue, such as investments.

 Too many hires can inflate costs.
 Smart headcount planning helps maintain financial health and keeps your company’s financial performance strong.

-Calculating revenue vs. profit means knowing how much money you are bringing in and what your take-home is.
-This helps you track your company’s profitability, spot issues like net loss, and get a clearer picture of your financial health.
+Calculating revenue vs. profit gives you a clear perspective on how much money you’re bringing in and what your take-home is.
+This helps you track your company’s profitability, spot issues like net losses and get a fuller picture of your financial health.
 You can then use this data to make informed investments while running your business.